gasolin/blog/source/_posts/hello-world.md

 ---
 title: Hello Hexo
 ---
 I just **migrated my blog** from Blogger to Github (via [Hexo](https://hexo.io/))!
-Because I'd like use Markdown to write things efficiently, and think if I can integrate blog as part of my homepage (which soon or later will be hosted on github).
+Because I'd like to use Markdown to write things efficiently, and think if I can finally integrate blog as part of my homepage (which soon or later will be hosted on github).

 ## Migrate from blogger